MellowCobra/mc-lib-js/README.md

 Documentation is built from the code directly using TypeDoc and can be viewed [here](https://mellowcobra.github.io/mc-lib-js/)

 ## Modules:
-- [Util](https://mellowcobra.github.io/mc-lib-js/modules/Util.html) - A collection of utility methods for checking equality of various values
 - [Arr](https://mellowcobra.github.io/mc-lib-js/modules/Arr.html) - A collection of methods for dealing with arrays
+- [Fn](https://mellowcobra.github.io/mc-lib-js/modules/Fn.html) - A collection of methods for dealing with functions
 - [Obj](https://mellowcobra.github.io/mc-lib-js/modules/Obj.html) - A collection of methods for dealing with objects
+- [Util](https://mellowcobra.github.io/mc-lib-js/modules/Util.html) - A collection of utility methods for checking equality of various values
 ## Installation
 NPM
 ```